NewTec-GmbH/lobster-rust/README.md

 ## Issues, Ideas And Bugs

 If you have further ideas or you found some bugs, great!
-Create a issue or if you are able and willing to fix it by yourself, fork the repository and create a pull request.
+Create an [issue](https://github.com/NewTec-GmbH/lobster-rust/issues) or if you are able and willing to fix it by yourself, fork the repository and create a pull request.

 ## License